marinofelipe/VideoFileCompressor/README.md

-# MovieFileCompressor
+# VideoFileCompressor
-A POC to share how to reduce video files size without losing resolution, but bit rates.
+POC of a way to compress video files size with bit rate reduction.